therealthapa/case2025-multimodal/README.md

 # Shared Task on Multimodal Detection of Hate Speech, Humor, and Stance in LGBTQ+ Socio-Political Movement Discourse at CASE 2025

+## Sub-task A ##

+## Sub-task B ##

+## Sub-task C ##

+## Sub-task D ##

+## Participation ##

+## Dataset ##
+All the images have a unique identifier called "index".
+The labels for training data are organized in the folder provided.
+For evaluation and testing, the submission format is mentioned below.

+## Instructions for OCR Extraction ##

+## Evaluation ##

+## Publication ##

+Participants in the Shared Task are expected to submit a paper to the CASE workshop.
+Submitting a paper is not mandatory for participating in the Shared Task.
+Papers must follow the CASE 2025 workshop submission instructions and will undergo regular peer review.
+Their acceptance will not depend on the results obtained in the shared task but on the quality of the paper.
+Authors of accepted papers will be informed about the evaluation results of their systems prior to the paper submission deadline (see the important dates).
+All the accepted papers will be published in ACL Anthology.

 ## Timeline of the Events ##
 <ul>